 - Optimised finishing systems to reduce waste such HVLP or roller coating

 In summary, although there is no current definition, these are the key elements we believe should determine an eco leather;

 b.
 Clean technology chemical selection in the process

 c.
 Effective management of restricted substances within the leather

 d.
 A measure of the end of life impact

-This mark is operated in conjunction with the Leather Working Group (LWG).
+This mark requires a Leather Working Group (LWG) audit.
 To be eligible to use this mark tanneries must have achieved at least a Bronze award in the LWG Tannery Environment Auditing Protocol carried out by BLC and the finished leather on which the mark is to be used must meet the requirements of the audit and testing regime.

 The objective of this multi-stakeholder group is to develop and maintain a protocol that assesses the compliance and environmental performance of tanners and promotes sustainable and appropriate environmental business practices within the footwear leather industry.

 The group seeks to improve the tanning industry by creating alignment on environmental priorities, bringing visibility to best practices and providing suggested guidelines for continual improvement.

 It is the group’s objective to work transparently, involving suppliers, brands, retailers, leading technical experts within the leather industry, NGOs, academic institutions and other stakeholder organisations